state-management/ReactNativeExample/README.md

-This is an example project demonstrating how to use the [**state-machine-react**](https://www.npmjs.com/package/@state-management/state-machine-react). library with React Native.
+This is an example project demonstrating how to use the [**state-machine-react**](https://www.npmjs.com/package/@state-management/state-machine-react). library with React Native app.
 The project showcases:

 - Subscribing to state changes using the `fromState` hook.
 - Dispatching commands using the `useDispatcher` hook.